JGCRI/programing-resources/Programing_Best_Practices.md

  * If you modularize your code, particularly splitting actions into functions, this makes it easy to reuse that functionality in other projects.
  * Remember, if a function starts getting to long, break it into smaller bits.

+## <a name="bp-end">The Bottom Line </a>

+Not all these techniques need to be applied to every code.
+If the code you have does what you need, fine.

+If you internalize these practicies, however, as you write new code **Future You** will thank you for making life easier when they go back to figure out what that code you wrote 5 years ago was doing.